Euboea: Transport

+Euboea is linked to the mainland by two bridges, an older sliding bridge that runs west from Chalcis towards Thebes, and a newer cable-stayed bridge which heads south from Chalcis towards Athens.

+The Oinoi–Chalcis railway ends just outside the island, at Chalcis station.
+There are also three national roads in the island: the EO44; the EO77; and the Chalcis–Vathy–Chalcis National Road, which leads to the A11 motorway just outside the island.

 Local administration

 The island belongs to Euboea Prefecture which also includes two municipalities on the mainland, Anthidona and Avlida, as well as the island municipality of Skyros.
 At the 2001 census the prefecture had a population of 215,136 inhabitants, whereas the island itself had a population of 198,130.
-The prefecture's land area is 4,167.449 km², whereas the total land area of the municipalities actually on the island is 3,684.848 km², which includes that of numerous small offshore islets (Petalioi) near Euboea's southeastern tip.
+The prefecture's land area is 4,167.449 km², whereas the total land area of the municipalities actually on the island is 3,684.848 km², which includes numerous small offshore islets (Petalioi) near Euboea's southeastern tip.